badrbenhalima/hiring-engineers/answers.md

 <img src="./images/1.png">

-we can find the added tags in "Infrastructure -> Host Map".
+we can find the added tags in `Infrastructure -> Host Map`.

 <img src="./images/2.PNG">